 Sandbag’s EU ETS simulator

 The European Union Emissions Trading System (EU ETS) is a key policy instrument to reduce greenhouse emissions in the power, industry and aviation sectors.
-This simulator has been designed to help stakeholders understand how it works and what would be the impact of some parameters on its overall functioning.
+This simulator has been designed to help stakeholders understand how the scheme works and what would be the impact of some parameters on its overall functioning.

-The scheme is currently under review and a public feedback round took place in November 2020.
+The EU ETS is currently under review and a public feedback round took place in November 2020.
 You will find Sandbag’s response here.